johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 | D.2.a.14 | The product allows permissions to be canceled (&quot;breaking the glass&quot;), and identifies/documents the person and the reasons. [^C2a-05] | 2 |   |
 | D.2.a.15 | In a client-server architecture, all cybersecurity measures are determined and checked on the server side. | 2 |   |
 | D.2.a.16 | In a client-server architecture, all client inputs are checked on the server side. | 2 |   |

+[^C2a-02]: Ideally, passwords that can be guessed through dictionary attacks should also be excluded.
+The minimum length depends on whether brute force attacks are possible, which is easier with a data interface than with a user interface.
+There are systems where "non-alphanumeric" characters are not possible.
+This should be considered when choosing the minimum length.

+[^C2a-03]: For example, the manufacturer implements "Breaking the glass", i.e. a possibility to bypass the authorization concept in order to be able to access important data promptly.
+This circumvention must be logged and later justified.

+[^C2a-04]: This blocking must also not lead to safety risks.
+For this reason, locking should not be possible during examination or treatment, but only in maintenance mode, for example.

+[^C2a-05]: There are situations in which safety is more important than security, especially as confidentiality.
+In these emergency situations, a user must access data (in particular patient or prescription data), even if he or she lacks the necessary authorizations.
+An example would be that an emergency patient must be treated and data such as drug intolerances or laboratory values (e.g. blood group) must be accessed before treatment (e.g. medication, blood transfusion) can begin.
+This access must always be possible for the treating physician, regardless of the authorizations.
+The "Breaking-the-glass" can, for example, be implemented as a button.

 #### **b) Communication and storage**